Physics over a finite field and Wick rotation: Abstract

 \section{Abstract}

-The paper develops an earlier proposition that the physical universe is a finite system co-ordinatised by a huge finite field $\F_\pp$ which looks like the field of complex numbers to an observer.
+The paper develops some mathematics supporting an earlier hypothesis that the physical universe is a finite system co-ordinatised by a huge finite field $\F_\pp$ which looks like the field of complex numbers to an observer.